ninkat/GRModelMaker/README.md

 # GRModelMaker

 GRModelMaker processes a directory of training data and generates a directory containing a `.task` file trained on the data.
 These `.task` files are designed for use with [Google's MediaPipe Hand Gesture Classification model](https://ai.google.dev/edge/mediapipe/solutions/vision/gesture_recognizer).
+This program is an offline implementation of the [Google Colab Notebook](https://colab.research.google.com/github/googlesamples/mediapipe/blob/main/examples/customization/gesture_recognizer.ipynb) that performs a similar task.
+It provides the same functionality while allowing users to train a gesture recognition model entirely on their local machine.

 ---